ortus-docs/testbox-docs/expectations/custom_matchers-expectations.md

 # Custom Matchers

 TestBox comes with a decent amount of matchers that cover what we believe are common scenarios.
-However, we recommend that you create custom matchers that meet your needs and criteria so that you can avoid duplication and have reusability.
-Every custom matcher must have the following signature, with *MyMatcher* being the name of your custom matcher function:
+However, we recommend that you create custom matchers that meet your needs and criteria so that you can avoid duplication and have re-usability.

+Every custom matcher is a function and must have the following signature, with `MyMatcher` being the name of your custom matcher function:

 ```javascript
 boolean function MyMatcher( required expectation, args={} )
 ```

-The matcher function receives the expectation object and a second argument which is a structure of all the arguments with which the matcher function was called with.
-It must then return a true or a false depending if it passes your criteria.
+The matcher function receives the `expectation` object and a second argument which is a structure of all the arguments with which the matcher function was called with.
+It must then return a **true** or a **false** depending if it passes your criteria.
 It will most likely use the expectation object to retrieve the actual and isNot values.
 It can also set a custom failure message on the expectation object itself by using the *message* property.

 ```javascript
 boolean function reallyFalse( expectation, args={} ){